Matrix mechanics: The three fundamental papers

 A follow-on paper was submitted for publication before the end of the year by all three authors.
-(A brief review of Born's role in the development of the matrix mechanics formulation of quantum mechanics along with a discussion of the key formula involving the non-commutivity of the probability amplitudes can be found in an article by Jeremy Bernstein.
+(A brief review of Born's role in the development of the matrix mechanics formulation of quantum mechanics along with a discussion of the key formula involving the non-commutativity of the probability amplitudes can be found in an article by Jeremy Bernstein.
 A detailed historical and technical account can be found in Mehra and Rechenberg's book The Historical Development of Quantum Theory.
 Volume 3.
 The Formulation of Matrix Mechanics and Its Modifications 1925–1926.)

-Up until this time, matrices were seldom used by physicists; they were considered to belong to the realm of pure mathematics.
+Up until this time, matrices were seldom used by physicists; they were considered to belong to the realm of pure mathematics, thus requiring Born and Jordan's paper to introduce matrix algebra to physicists unaware of their use.
 Gustav Mie had used them in a paper on electrodynamics in 1912 and Born had used them in his work on the lattices theory of crystals in 1921.
 While matrices were used in these cases, the algebra of matrices with their multiplication did not enter the picture as they did in the matrix formulation of quantum mechanics.

 Born, however, had learned matrix algebra from Rosanes, as already noted, but Born had also learned Hilbert's theory of integral equations and quadratic forms for an infinite number of variables as was apparent from a citation by Born of Hilbert's work Grundzüge einer allgemeinen Theorie der Linearen Integralgleichungen published in 1912.

 Jordan, too, was well equipped for the task.
 For a number of years, he had been an assistant to Richard Courant at Göttingen in the preparation of Courant and David Hilbert's book Methoden der mathematischen Physik I, which was published in 1924.
 This book, fortuitously, contained a great many of the mathematical tools necessary for the continued development of quantum mechanics.

 In 1926, John von Neumann became assistant to David Hilbert, and he would coin the term Hilbert space to describe the algebra and analysis which were used in the development of quantum mechanics.

 A linchpin contribution to this formulation was achieved in Dirac's reinterpretation/synthesis paper of 1925, which invented the language and framework usually employed today, in full display of the noncommutative structure of the entire construction.